brendanhuddleston18/reading-notes/code201reading-notes/class05notes.md

 - div span {} will select any span element inside of a div

 - div ~ span {} is used to select elements that are siblings of a specified element and share the same parent

+- `git checkout -b content` "switched to a new branch called content"  then whatever changes you make on the `content` branch you will push them up using `git push origin content` then merge the second branch with main.  `git checkout main` will switch you to main branch then you can `git pull origin main`.